SimonLeonKrug/pyalchemy/README.md

 Available on [PyPI](https://pypi.org/project/pyalchemy/).
 Run `pip install pyalchemy`.

 ## Introduction
 Instead of calculating electronic energies of systems one at a time, this kernel provides a shortcut.
-By using an initial system's ($A$) electron density $\rho_A(\vec{r})$, one can calculate the energy difference to any other system ($B$) within the radius of convergence of AIT.
+By using an initial system's $(A)$ electron density $\rho_A(\vec{r})$, one can calculate the energy difference to any other system $(B)$ within the radius of convergence of AIT.
 A complete explanation and introduction of the concept can be found under https://arxiv.org/abs/2203.13794 .

 Consider the two system's $A$ and $B$ with their external potentials $v_A$ and $v_B$.
 Then their electronic energy difference is given by